-- 1. The official uniform for the Department of Nursing is an opaque, dark maroon uniform pant or skirt and an opaque, dark maroon uniform top; students may also wear a dark maroon uniform dress.
+1. The official uniform for the Department of Nursing is an opaque, dark maroon uniform pant or skirt and an opaque, dark maroon uniform top; students may also wear a dark maroon uniform dress.
 Scrubs should be clean and well-pressed.
 The length of the dress/skirt uniform should extend to the middle of the knee.
-Scrub pants should be ankle length.
-All dresses, uniform tops and cover jackets must display a student patch on the left shoulder.
-Dress code for Colorado Mental Health Institute Pueblo will include approved dark maroon nursing polo shirt and black pants.
-Patch must be well-secured, not pinned on.
+Scrub pants should be ankle length and not touching the floor.
+Jogger scrub pants are not permitted.
+Dress code for Colorado Mental Health Institute - Pueblo will include

+- approved dark maroon nursing polo shirt and black pants.
 A plain, white or black short or long sleeve T-shirt or turtleneck may be worn under the uniform top.
 If wearing long sleeves, must be able to push up to safely perform sterile skills and handwashing. - 2.
 Soft rubber-soled professional shoes are to be worn.
 All white or all black, low top, leather athletic shoes are permitted.
 Sandals, clogs, crocs, spring shoes, and open toe/open heel shoes are not allowed.
 Shoes and shoelaces must be clean. - 3.
 When dress or skirt uniform is worn, crew length, plain white socks or hose must be worn; hose must be neutral or white-colored, clean and without runs.
 Underclothing is not to be visible. - 4.
-Body tattoos must be covered while in the clinical setting. - 5.
+Body tattoos are permitted per facility policy while in the clinical setting.
+If at any time, the instructor, hospital staff or patient feels that the tattoo is offensive, then it must be covered. - 5.
 Any additional dress standards of the health-care agency will be followed. - 6.
 Grooming: Cleanliness and good grooming are essential for the student.
-The following guidelines should be met:
+The following guidelines should be met: - a.

-- a.
 Daily bathing is recommended. - b.
 Use of a deodorant (unscented) is recommended. - c.
 Thorough, daily oral hygiene is essential; a mouthwash and/or breath mints are essential if the individual is a smoker or eats food with a strong odor. - d.
 No perfumed products are to be used, including scented cosmetics, lotions, deodorants and hair spray. - e.
 Minimal cosmetics may be used, in accordance with good taste. - f.
 Hair is to be neat, clean and off the face.
-Long hair must be pulled back and secured up and not able to fall forward.
-Hair ornaments, headbands and ribbons are not acceptable in the agency setting.
+Long hair must be pulled back and secured up and not able to fall forward ("messy buns" are not permitted).
+Small hair ornaments, white, black or maroon solid colored headbands are acceptable in the agency setting.
 A conservative hairstyle/hair color should be followed.
+Hair must be pulled back and secured prior to entering the clinical facility.
 Students must comply with any additional agency policies. - g.
 Male students must be clean-shaven or have a well-trimmed beard and mustache.
 If a male student is generally hirsute, they must wear a clean, white, full T-shirt under their uniform top. - h.
-Nails are to be clean and well-trimmed.
+Nails are to be clean, well-trimmed and unpolished.
 Artificial nails are not permitted. - 7.
 Students should be prepared with a stethoscope, pen light, bandage scissors, hemostat, and name badge/picture ID. - 8.
 Engagement/wedding rings and small, post pierced earrings (one per ear) may be worn.
 No other visible necklaces or pierced jewelry is permitted (including tongue and nose piercings).
 In some clinical areas, regulations may be stricter than this policy.
 Students are responsible for any loss or damage to their personal belongings brought into the clinical agency. - 9.
 When in the agency to collect data, students must wear their uniform with name badge.
 Hair is to be neat, off the face, and pulled back and secured up if long.
-Other grooming standards listed under Item 6 above must be followed. - 10.
-All above dress code policies and only appropriate dress street clothes (no jeans), are to be worn to any Nursing Department sponsored activity, clinical agency, or professional sponsored conferences.
-Uniform policy is to be followed when picking up patient assignment and attending lab.
+Other grooming standards listed under Item 6 above must be followed.